SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

 * From `IBL implementation <https://github.com/int-brain-lab/ibllib/blob/2e1f91c622ba8dbd04fc53946c185c99451ce5d6/brainbox/metrics/single_units.py>`_

-Note: Compared to the original implementation, we have added a comparison between the low-amplitude bins to the peak bin (`noise_ratio`).
+Note: Compared to the original implementation, we have added a comparison between the low-amplitude bins to the largest bin (`noise_ratio`).
 The selection of low-amplitude bins is based on the `low_quantile` rather than the number of bins.

 Literature